Tesla Door Handle Not Working? DIY Fix Guide (2026)

 - Remove the T25 Torx screws (usually 3–4)

-- Carefully pry the door panel away from clips
+- Carefully pry the door panel away from clips, starting from the bottom

 Step 2: Access the Handle Mechanism